andyt96/MyFavoriteThings/README.md

 # Hello World!

 This is my first repository.
-I created this repo to help me understand Markdown and the inner workings of Github.
+I created this repo to help me understand Markdown and the inner workings of GitHub.
 As a way to help me learn Markdown, I made this list of my favorite things.
 Enjoy!

 ## Favorite Color